How to setup Flic Smart Button and trigger a Microsoft Flow

 Flic Smart Button Mobile App Phone button

-Now that the physical button is pair with our mobile phone, we need to configure the Flic’s events that the button will be triggering.
-For each button we can specify 3 types of events:
+Now that the physical button is paired with our mobile phone, we need to configure the Flic’s events that the button will trigger.
+For each button, we can specify 3 types of events:

-• In our case, we will configure the “Click” trigger event to be able to trigger a Microsoft Flow.
-For that, we need to click on the “Click” option
+• In our case, we will configure the Click trigger event to be able to trigger a Microsoft Flow.
+To do that, we need to click the Click option.

 Flic Smart Button Mobile App Phone button configuration